julelang/manual/src/standard-library/std-vector.md

 struct Vector[T]
 ```
 Wrapper for dynamic array.\
-Uses capacity for performance.
+Uses capacity for performanc\e.\
 Grows capacity if necessary.\
-But always allocates more for future pushes.
+But always allocates more for future \pushes.\

-Does not deallocates itself.\
-Use the dealloc() method for deallocate.
+The elements are stored contiguously.

+Deallocates itself when destroyed.

+Vectors aren't use shared allocation between them.\
+Allocates new space and copies (not deep copy) items into space.

 **Methods:**